-Teacher Job Description
+Teacher

-Employer: The Leona Group

 Job Title: Teacher

-Department: School

-FLSA Status: Exempt

-Reports to: School Leader and or designee

-Required: Criminal background checks, unprofessional conduct checks and fingerprinting will be conducted in accordance with State law.
+Required: Criminal background checks, unprofessional conduct checks and fingerprinting will be conducted in accordance with State law

 Provide high-quality instruction to students and work collaboratively with the school leader, colleagues, students, parents and the board to accomplish or surpass the academy's articulated educational goals.
 Work as a collaborative team member to implement the academy curriculum and accomplish short- and long-term academy goals.